dehotot/hbase-standalone/README.md

 Kubernetes configs in the `k8s/` directory will run a cluster of 1 hbase master and 2 regionserver nodes.

-As you can tell from some of the DNS namespaces ut was originally intended to be the backend for an OpenTSDB db.
+As you can tell from some of the DNS namespaces it was originally intended to be the backend for an OpenTSDB db.

 # what, no hadoop/hdfs?
-hbase needs a stable and reliable shared filesystem to cluster. **The filesystem does not need to be hdfs!**
+hbase needs a stable and reliable shared filesystem to cluster. **The shared filesystem does not need to be hdfs!**

 If you have a reliable shared filesystem such as an NFS on Netapp, or Lustre, GPFS etc shared between your servers, you can create a hbase cluster without hadoop hdfs.